 - Tres Leches Cake by Cathy of The Dutch Baker’s Daughter

 My family was delighted that today’s Christmas Week theme was cakes.
-I make tons more cookies than cakes, so this was an extra special treat.
+I make tons more cookies than cakes, so these holly topped white cupcakes were an extra special treat.
 To make sure Katie would eat them, I took the safe route and dug up my favorite vanilla cupcake recipe and topped them with vanilla butter cream…she is not a chocoholic like her brothers and dad.
 Then to make them festive, I added a simple garnish of red M & M’s and slices of green candied fruit.

 Since this recipe makes 14, I made 12 full sized cupcakes and about 8 mini cupcakes.
 The small ones took about 14 minutes in the oven…and were perfect to go with my afternoon tea.
 A less guilty, two-bite pleasure.
 The two taste testers in the house gave these their seal of approval!
 Bill even requested that I make these again for his birthday in April…the ultimate endorsement.